Hi and welcome to Organic Spoon, winner of the #2 spot on the Best 10 UK Organic Food Blogs 2018!

-Hi!
-I’m Lauren Vaknine, welcome to my blog, Organic Spoon.
-I used to run another website for my ‘real’ work – writing and public speaking – but every so often I’d post pictures of my recipes on Facebook and people kept saying I should ‘do a cookbook’ – like it’s that easy!
+I used to run another website for my ‘real’ work – writing, public speaking and campaigning – but every so often I’d post pictures of my recipes on Facebook and people kept saying I should ‘do a cookbook’ – like it’s that easy!
 So I decided to create a blog where I could share all my recipes and it seemed more sensible to merge the two sites and have everything in one place.
-So here you will find all my recipes, my natural health and natural parenting-related articles, information about my book, ‘My Enemy, My Friend’, and news of other stuff I might be up to, including campaigning and public speaking.
+So here you will find all my recipes, my natural health and natural parenting-related tips and articles, information about my book, ‘My Enemy, My Friend’, and news of other stuff I might be up to, including campaigning and public speaking.

 So how did it all begin?